vibdev/canvas-kit/modules/canvas-kit-react-header/README.md

 #### `onBreakpointChange: (BreakpointType | string) => void`

-> If specified, this callback is executed after the screen size changes with the new breakpoint key
+> If specified, this callback is executed after the screen size changes with the new breakpoint key.
+It also gets called on initialization so the consumer has the original breakpoint

 # Global Header